 My name is Diane DeRogatis and I am a certified art educator.
 I am originally from New Jersey where I taught Elementary and High School art.
 Since moving to Pennsylvania I continue to teach and work independently as a freelance artist.
 The mediums I love working with are watercolors and acrylics.
 Being a landscape artist I am totally inspired by the beautiful lakes, mountains, hiking trails and farmland of PA.

 I have been an artist my whole life.
 I remember being nine years old and oil painting with my Uncle Lester Gallagher, an artist from the Midwest who loved painting the sand dunes of Lake Michigan.
 For the last 30 years, I have been a pastel artist, and for half of that time I have studied with Master Painter Albert Handell.
 Now that I have retired, I have the wonderful opportunity of making painting my first priority as I travel this beautiful country with my wife Sue.
 So far, we have been on two three-month extended trips to many National Parks out West.
+I’ve attained signature member of the Pastel Society of America and the Pastel Society of the West Coast.
 A story of our 2015 journey and my travel art work was just published in the August issue of the Pastel Journal.
 During our travels, I conduct “Living the Dream” Plein Air Workshops to share my artist’s knowledge and experience with students as we enjoy painting our treasured National Parks. dougtweddale.com